algosup/2024-2025-project-2-serious-game-team-1/documents/technical_specifications.md

 - Use comments when declaring a variable or a parameter to explain its purpose and its value.

-- For each function, explain which paramters it takes and which output it returns as well as its global behavior.
+- For each function, explain which parameters it takes and which output it returns as well as its global behavior.

-- In Godot comments are available by adding `#` in front of the line.
+- In Godot, comments are available by adding `#` in front of the line.

 ### Repository architecture